Kentucky governor: No place for antisemitism in Kentucky

 In his apology, Bentley said he meant “absolutely no harm” in his remarks and said he stands “with the Jewish community against hatred.”

-In the committee hearing last month, Thomas made the first use of the phrase “Jew them down,” the Lexington Herald-Leader reported.
+In the committee hearing last month, Thomas made the first use of an anti-Jewish slur, the Lexington Herald-Leader reported.
 Girdler repeated Thomas’ words but quickly acknowledged their impropriety, the newspaper reported.

-“We’ve got a representative up here (asking) if you could Jew them down a little bit on the price,” Girdler said.
-“That ain’t the right word to use.
-‘Drop them down,’ I guess.”

 Thomas said he had heard the phrase throughout his life and apologized, the newspaper reported.